Digital Realty Trust (NYSE:DLR) Releases FY 2024 Earnings Guidance

-Digital Realty Trust (NYSE:DLR – Get Free Report) updated its FY 2024 earnings guidance on Friday.
+Digital Realty Trust (NYSE:DLR – Get Free Report) issued an update on its FY 2024 earnings guidance on Friday morning.
 The company provided earnings per share guidance of 6.600-6.750 for the period, compared to the consensus earnings per share estimate of 6.660.
 The company issued revenue guidance of $5.6 billion-$5.7 billion, compared to the consensus revenue estimate of $5.6 billion.

 Digital Realty Trust Dividend Announcement

-The firm also recently disclosed a quarterly dividend, which was paid on Thursday, March 28th.
-Stockholders of record on Friday, March 15th were issued a dividend of $1.22 per share.
-This represents a $4.88 dividend on an annualized basis and a dividend yield of 3.39%.
+The company also recently announced a quarterly dividend, which was paid on Thursday, March 28th.
+Shareholders of record on Friday, March 15th were issued a $1.22 dividend.
+This represents a $4.88 dividend on an annualized basis and a yield of 3.39%.
 The ex-dividend date was Thursday, March 14th.
-Digital Realty Trust’s dividend payout ratio is currently 135.56%.
+Digital Realty Trust’s dividend payout ratio is 135.56%.

-In related news, Director Jean F. H. P. Mandeville sold 3,400 shares of the firm’s stock in a transaction dated Tuesday, March 12th.
-The stock was sold at an average price of $145.50, for a total transaction of $494,700.00.
-Following the transaction, the director now directly owns 8,413 shares of the company’s stock, valued at approximately $1,224,091.50.
-The sale was disclosed in a legal filing with the SEC, which is accessible through this link.
-0.39% of the stock is owned by insiders.
+In other news, Director Jean F. H. P. Mandeville sold 3,400 shares of Digital Realty Trust stock in a transaction that occurred on Tuesday, March 12th.
+The stock was sold at an average price of $145.50, for a total value of $494,700.00.
+Following the completion of the transaction, the director now owns 8,413 shares in the company, valued at approximately $1,224,091.50.
+The sale was disclosed in a document filed with the SEC, which is available through the SEC website.
+Insiders own 0.39% of the company’s stock.

 Digital Realty brings companies and data together by delivering the full spectrum of data center, colocation, and interconnection solutions.
 PlatformDIGITAL, the company's global data center platform, provides customers with a secure data meeting place and a proven Pervasive Datacenter Architecture (PDx) solution methodology for powering innovation and efficiently managing Data Gravity challenges.